socomsystems/documentation/developer_manual/app/events.rst

 Thus `BeforeUserCreatedEvent` is emitted *before* the user data is written to the database.

-.. note:: Although you may chose to name your event classes differently, sticking to the convention will allow Nextcloud developers understand each other's apps more easily.
+.. note:: Although you may chose to name your event classes differently, sticking to the convention will allow cyfrSpaces developers understand each other's apps more easily.

 Writing events
 ``````````````